dps923/winter2017/assignments/a3-layout-fun.md

 You only need to get this working in portrait for this assignment.

-(Hint - stack views, view constraints and layout handles)
+(Hint - stack views, view constraints)
 <br>

 ### Layout task 3 (on the **UserInput** view controller)